stvhanna/docker-mailhog/README.md

-# mailhog docker image
+# MailHog docker image

-Here is an unofficial Dockerfile for [mailhog][mailhog].
+Here is an unofficial Dockerfile for [MailHog][mailhog].

 You can find several versions of this image in [the dedicated docker hub page][dockerhubpage].
-It is a pretty light image: ~ 35 MB uncompressed.
+It is a pretty light image: ~17 MB uncompressed.

 ## Usage